-In the United States, more than 442,000 children were in foster care in 2017 — the most recent year of data on record.
-The total number of kids in care has increased annually since 2011.
+In the United States, more than 407,000 children were in foster care in 2020 — the most recent year of data on record.
+The total number of kids in care has decreased annually since 2017.

 Foster care is a temporary living situation for children whose parents cannot take care of them.
 While in care, children may live with relatives, with foster families or in group facilities.
-There are four ways children can leave foster care for permanent homes: Reunification with birth parents, adoption, guardianship, and placement with relatives.
-Among children exiting foster care each year, about half — nearly 122,000 kids in 2017 — are reunited with a parent or primary caretaker.
+There are four ways children can leave foster care for permanent homes: Reunification with birth parents or primary caregivers, adoption, guardianship, and placement with relatives.
+Among children exiting foster care each year, nearly half — more than 107,000 kids in 2020 — are reunited with a parent or primary caretaker.